weiss-lytics/Systems-Labs/kiri/README.md

 This project was built using an AI-assisted workflow.

-I conceived the product, defined its core philosophy ("dump → structure → blueprint"), designed the information architecture, user experience, visual identity, and feature set, and made every product and scope decision.
-I also chose to prototype the concept in HTML, CSS, and Vanilla JavaScript before committing to a production framework.

-I used **Claude** as a development partner to accelerate implementation, translate design decisions into working code, troubleshoot prototype interactions, and iterate more efficiently.
+I owned the product concept, workflow ("dump → structure → blueprint"), information architecture, user experience, visual design, feature decisions, and roadmap.
+I used Claude as a development partner to accelerate HTML, CSS, and Vanilla JavaScript implementation, troubleshoot prototype interactions, and iterate more efficiently.

-Every iteration, design decision, and feature refinement was directed and reviewed by me.
-I view AI as a development tool that reduces repetitive work, allowing me to focus on product strategy, systems thinking, user experience, and turning ideas into thoughtful, usable software.
+Every implementation and refinement was reviewed and validated by me.
+I use AI as a development tool to reduce repetitive work while focusing on product thinking, systems design, and user experience.

 ---